Title IX - Sexual Assault and Victim Advocacy

 Privacy:

-- “May be offered by an individual when such individual is unable to offer confidentiality under the law but shall still not disclose information learned from a Complainant or bystander to a crime or incident more than necessary to comply with this and other applicable laws, including informing appropriate College officials.”
+- “May be offered by an individual when such individual is unable to offer confidentiality under the law but shall still not disclose information learned from a Complainant or bystander to a crime or incident more than necessary to comply with this and other applicable laws, including informing appropriate university officials.”
 NY Educ.
-Law § 6439.
-College officials and employees who cannot guarantee confidentiality will maintain privacy to the greatest extent possible.
+Law § 6439. university officials and employees who cannot guarantee confidentiality will maintain privacy to the greatest extent possible.
 The information provided to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.

 Reporting Individual: